peekayitachi/MMI-coupler-for-MZI-made-using-inverse-design/README.md

-# MMI→MZI Inverse Design Project (dataset + comparative inverse ML)
+# MMI for a MZI using Inverse Design
 This project generates a **dataset** for a **2×2 MMI coupler** (used inside an **MZI**) and supports **comparative analysis of inverse-design ML models** trained on that dataset.

 It includes: